 DART WEEK (Design and Art)

-This year our theme was 'Visions and dreams' and each year group created quality artwork around this this theme inspired by artists and books, but moreover their passion for art.
+During the last academic year our theme was 'Visions and dreams' and each year group created quality artwork around this this theme inspired by artists and books, but moreover their passion for art.

 Year 3 worked with the artist Reza Ben Gajra to create sculptures based on the book Willy the Dreamer by Anthony Browne.
 These beautiful sculptures will soon be placed in an area where all the children can observe just how awesome they are.

 Our DT work was inspired by enhancing the environment.
 Therefore, each year group created bug hotels, mini habtiats and birdfeeders.
-A selection of these can be purchased during our gallery event.

 How we teach Art and DT